void-linux/void-docs/src/installation/guides/zfs.md

 lrwxrwxrwx 1 root root 10 Apr 16 17:34 wwn-0x5000cca373e0f5d9-part1 -> ../../sda1
 ```

+Note: Many users with Advanced Format hard drives will want to also add the `-o
+ahisft=12` argument during the creation of the pool.
+A value of 12 will set the
+drive's logical sectors to 4k in size.

 Create a pool specifying the previously created Solaris Root Partition from the
 disk:

-Note: Many users with Advanced Format hard drives will want to also add the `-o
-ahisft=12` argument.
-This sets the drive's logical sectors to 4k in size.
-Additionally many may want to utilize compression with their pools using either
-lz4 or another alogorithm, see
-[zfs(8)](https://man.voidlinux.org/zfs.8#Native_Properties).
-This can be done
-after the creation of the pool using: `# zfs set compression lz4 zroot`

 `# zpool create -f -m none zroot dev`